Handmade Tile Panels

 The Carshalton water tower in Surrey was built in the early 18th century.
 It has both the varied white tiles, “mixed whites” like we produce, and the

 , see our del28 series.

 The Papal Floor at Avignon is wonderful.
 We have been inspired by the images here to produce our

 The Amalienburg Hunting Lodge kitchen at Nymphenburg, 1730’s.
 Spectacular!
 We could actually replicate this if anyone is interested?

 This amazing panel from 1772 (you can see the date above the arch), was photographed at the back of a florist’s shop in Sorrento.

 This amazing panel was photographed in the Rijks Museum, Amsterdam.
 We have painted versians of similar panels in the past.

 Also from the Rijks Museum.
 A potential Putti series here!

 There are more than flowers at Hidcote House.
 We photographed these Manganese tiles in a little shelter in one of the gardens.

-An interestingly bazaar panel from the Fonteira Palace in Portugal!
+An interestingly bizarre panel from the Fonteira Palace in Portugal!